BellowingMeadows/BellowingMeadows/README.md

 #### about.html

 * After the main heading, a short biography of the band appears.
 Users who reach the end of the article are prompted by two more *call to action* buttons to either send them in the natural direction to the final page of the site (contact) or back home via the 'tour' section.
 * The bio section is accompanied by two landscape photos.
-These appear on the left for larger screen sizes, but are split up into top and bottom of the article once the medium break point is reached.
+These appear on the left for larger screen sizes, but are split up into top and bottom of the article once the medium breakpoint is reached.

 #### contact.html